magento/devdocs/guides/v2.1/coding-standards/technical-guidelines/technical-guidelines.md

 {:start="2.3"}
 2.3.
 Class constructor can have only dependency assignment operations and/or argument validation operations.
 No other operations are allowed.

 2.3.1.
-Constructor MUST throw an exception when validation of an argument has failed.
+Constructor SHOULD throw an exception when validation of an argument has failed.

 {% collapsible Example: %}
 {%highlight php startinline=1%}